alumet-dev/alumet-agent-template/README.md

 4. Compile everything together with `cargo build`.
 The binary is generated in `target/`.
 Note that, by default, you are in `debug` (unoptimized) mode.

 Pro-tip: you can compile and run quickly with `cargo run`.
 To pass arguments to the Alumet agent, use `--`.
 For instance, `cargo run -- plugins list`.

+## Plugin key parts

+The plugin is a Rust library, whose main file is `lib.rs`.

 For more information on plugins, read the [Alumet Developer Book](https://alumet-dev.github.io/developer-book/).